 Bing Crosby dies on a golf course in Spain

-First Bing Crosby National Pro-Amateur Golf Championship on Pebble Beach, Cypress Point and Monterey Peninsula Country Club.
+First Bing Crosby Pro-Amateur Golf Championship on Pebble Beach, Cypress Point and Monterey Peninsula Country Club.
 Ed Furgol ties with George Fazio.
 Sam Snead and Roger Kelly win the pro-am portion.